SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Upgrade_to_LArSoft_6.md

     -   [From LArSoft 5.12.1 to LArSoft
         6.32.0](#From-LArSoft-5121-to-LArSoft-6320)

-{#LArSoft-resources-on-updating-code}

-LArSoft resources on updating code(#LArSoft-resources-on-updating-code) {#larsoft-resources-on-updating-code .count}
+LArSoft resources on updating code(#LArSoft-resources-on-updating-code)
 ----------------------------------------------------------------------------------------

 The code in our branches (including in fact `develop`) needs to be